- Full cost pricing

 - Budgeting basis: the formula is based on predictions, which will probably lead to some inaccuracy.

-- Uncompetitive: the formula doesn’t take into account competitor pricing or consumer spending power, which may lead to under- or over-pricing.
+- Uncompetitive: the pricing strategy formula doesn’t take into account competitor pricing or consumer spending power, which may lead to under- or over-pricing.

 - Hard to scale: the more products you add to your offering, the more tricky it is to allocate their individual costs.

-- Captures a surplus: you can capture the majority of the market at a high price point, giving you the monopoly.
+- Captures a surplus: you can capture the majority of the market at a high price point, using this pricing strategy gives you the monopoly.

 - Recoups startup costs: it quickly captures the market at a high price point, giving you high returns early on in your business’s lifetime.